Samialq99/samialq99.github.io/README.md

-example if ('1'===1), this is false because its gonna say string Not equal to num. let and const difference ? const you can't reassign after its constant. if you declare a const array with 3 numbers you can add to it but not change whats already declared.
+example if ('1'===1), this is false because its gonna say string Not equal to num. let and const difference ? const you can't reassign after its constant. if you declare a const array with 3 numbers you can add to it but not change whats already declared. if you declare const c; // it will get undefined value and canNot be given a value later. like c=1; error const c =[1,2]; c.push(3); console.log(c); this will work [1,2,3] you only added to object. null and undefined, null you must assign manually, undefined is done by js and its called a placeholder. typeof null = object, typeof undefined =undefined.

+the Window object vs dom object..... this means instead of working with document.getelementbyid, which works on html document object model, you can work on the browser window itself. example : function changepage() {
+window.location="index.html" // this will change location or URL attribute of window redircting us to another file
+//must attach this fn to a button. like this in html
+}
+<button onclick="changepage()"> Press here to go to index page </button>